Tuning Superinductors by Quantum Coherence Effects for Enhancing Quantum Computing

-Devices based on low-dimensional asymmetric superconducting resonators can have a kinetic inductance $L_k$ several orders of magnitude larger than the geometrical one related to its shape.
-Moreover, a simple mean-field prediction for $L_k$ shows that further enhancement can be achieved by increasing disorder.
-For those reasons, in recent years, there have been an explosion of interest \cite{annunziata2010,niepce2019,zhang2019,rotzinger2016,valenti2019,lukas2018,maleeva2018,lukas2019,deutscher2020,winkel2020,fang2020,dupre2017,de2018,coumou2013} in different materials and experimental settings involving small samples of low-dimensional, disordered superconductors as candidates for high-inductance devices, commonly called superinductors.
+A microwave resonator that is both low-loss and small \cite{you2002,gu2017microwave,kjaergaard2020} is an important element in circuits designed for quantum computation or photon detection.
+For instance, a high-inductance element \cite{peltonen2013} suppresses charge fluctuations and slows down electromagnetic waves which increases coherence times and facilitates the circuit miniaturization.
+Devices such as the fluxonium qubit \cite{manuchar2009} have a kinetic inductance $L_{k/\square}$ orders of magnitude larger than the geometrical one related to its shape and it is further enhanced by increasing disorder.
+For that reason, there have been an explosion of interest \cite{manuchar2009,annunziata2010,niepce2019,zhang2019,rotzinger2016,valenti2019,lukas2018,maleeva2018,lukas2019,deutscher2020,winkel2020,fang2020,dupre2017,de2018,coumou2013} in disordered superconductors as high-inductance devices, commonly called superinductors.
+Promising results \cite{rotzinger2016,valenti2019,lukas2018,maleeva2018,lukas2019,deutscher2020,winkel2020,fang2020} have been reported for nano-wires of NbN$_x$, tin, granular Al \cite{Deutscher1973,Deutscher1973a,Abeles1977,Abeles1966,meservey1969} and nano-wires of Al based materials \cite{annunziata2010,niepce2019,zhang2019,coumou2013}.

-Weakly coupled superconducting thin films and nano-wires of NbN$_x$ and granular \cite{Deutscher1973,Deutscher1973a,Abeles1977,Abeles1966} and nano-wires of Al based materials \cite{annunziata2010,niepce2019,zhang2019,coumou2013} have shown \cite{rotzinger2016,valenti2019,lukas2018,maleeva2018,lukas2019,deutscher2020,winkel2020,fang2020} promising results.
-These materials have also some potential drawbacks: collective excitations and in-gap states may increase losses dramatically, which would shorten the coherence time of superconducting qubits.
-Although collective excitations and other in-gap states do not occur for clean superconductors \cite{anderson1958sc,anderson1963,mattis1958}, it has recently been found \cite{seibold2017,cea2014,cea2015,abhisek2020,bofan2021a} that sufficiently strong disorder in some region of parameters could be enough to observe sub-gap spectral weight.
-Moreover, the appearance of fractures, terraces and dislocations, very common in homogeneously disordered materials approaching the two dimensional limit, increases losses and therefore it reduces the efficiency of superconducting circuits.

-These problems may be overcome, or at least be alleviated, by the possibility to tune quantum coherence effects, especially large in weakly-coupled superconductors at low temperature.
-These coherence effects amplify \cite{Parmenter1968a,Shanenko2006,mirlin2013,Mayoh2014a,garcia2008,Brihuega2011,Burmistrov2015,Mayoh2014,Mayoh2015} the spatial inhomogeneities induced by disorder leading to the enhancement of the kinetic inductance.
-In that way, strong spatial inhomogeneities are achieved for a weaker disorder in a region or parameters where fractures and dislocations, that tend to decrease the quality factor and the efficiency of the superinductor device, play a lesser role.